Auxilor/EcoEnchants/CONTRIBUTING.md

 - The pull request must not have any checkstyle issues.
 - Every method and field must have a javadoc attached.

-2. Use sonarlint (base config) if possible.

-3. Use lombok wherever possible.
+2. Use lombok wherever possible.
 - As of 6.0.0, EcoEnchants is now built with lombok.
 - @Getter, @Setter, @ToString, @EqualsAndHashCode, @UtilityClass are the most important.

-4. Use JetBrains annotations
+3. Use JetBrains annotations
 - Every parameter should be annotated with @NotNull or @Nullable
 - Use @NotNull over lombok @NonNull

-5. Imports
+4. Imports
 - No group (*) imports.
 - No static imports.